 Horatio and his father David Chapple – a spinal surgeon at Salisbury Hospital – came up with the idea for a garden and Horatio drew up a questionnaire to find out what the patients wanted.

 Tragically, Horatio was killed at the age of 17 by a polar bear.
-There followed an outpouring of love and goodwill – and donations flooded in for his garden to be created.
+There followed an outpouring of love and goodwill, with donations flooding in for his garden to be created.

 Cleve West designed the first Horatio’s Garden.
 He was the perfect man for the job.
-He knew the spinal centre well because his best friend had been a patient there – and Cleve was winner of the Best in Show at Chelsea in 2011 (he went on to win again in 2012).
+He knew the spinal centre well because his best friend had been a patient there and also won Best in Show at the RHS Chelsea Flower Show in 2011 (he went on to win again in 2012).